Hispaniola: Post-Columbian

 Spaniards imposed a harsh regime of forced labor and enslavement of the Taínos, as well as redirection of their food production and labor to Spaniards.
 This had a devastating impact on both mortality and fertility of the Taíno population over the first quarter century.
 Colonial administrators and Dominican and Hieronymite friars observed that the search for gold and agrarian enslavement through the encomienda system were deciminating the indigenous population.
 Demographic data from two provinces in 1514 shows a low birth rate, consistent with a 3.5% annual population decline.
 In 1503, Spaniards began to bring enslaved Africans after a charter was passed in 1501, allowing the import of African slaves by Ferdinand and Isabel.
 The Spanish believed Africans would be more capable of performing physical labor.
 From 1519 to 1533, the indigenous uprising known as Enriquillo's Revolt, after the Taíno cacique who led them, ensued, resulting from escaped African slaves on the island (maroons) possibly working with the Taíno people.

 Precious metals played a large role in the history of the island after Columbus's arrival.
 One of the first inhabitants Columbus came across on this island was "a girl wearing only a gold nose plug".
 Soon the Taínos were trading pieces of gold for hawk's bells with their cacique declaring the gold came from Cibao.
 Traveling further east from Navidad, Columbus came across the Yaque del Norte River, which he named Río de Oro (River of Gold) because its "sands abound in gold dust".

 On Columbus's return during his second voyage, he learned it was the chief Caonabo who had massacred his settlement at Navidad.
 While Columbus established a new settlement the village of La Isabela on Jan.
 1494, he sent Alonso de Ojeda and 15 men to search for the mines of Cibao.
 After a six-day journey, Ojeda came across an area containing gold, in which the gold was extracted from streams by the Taíno people.
 Columbus himself visited the mines of Cibao on 12 March 1494.
 He constructed the Fort of Santo Tomás, present day Jánico, leaving Captain Pedro Margarit in command of 56 men.
-On 24 March 1495, Columbus, with his ally Guacanagarix, embarked on a war of revenge against Caonabo, capturing him and his family while killing and capturing many natives.
-Afterwards, every person over the age of fourteen had to produce a hawksbill of gold.
+On 24 March 1495, Columbus with his ally Guacanagarix, embarked on a war of revenge against Caonabo, capturing him and his family while "killing many Indians and capturing others".
+Afterwards, "every person of fourteen years of age or upward was to pay a large hawk's bell of gold dust", every three months, as "the Spaniards were sure there was more gold in the island than the natives had yet found, and were determined to make them dig it out."